 Change in the team

-There have been some changes in the coaching team and the focus is now on training the new coaches.
-When asked what the biggest challenge is in training the coaches, Adrian has an immediate answer: they have to develop the right "feel" to select suitable entrepreneurs and accept them into the BPN program.
-You have to learn to "schmöcke" that certain something.
-Learning these components takes place in part only through gaining one's own experience as a coach and is a process.
+There have been a few changes in the coaching team and the focus is now on familiarizing and training the new coaches.
+When asked what the biggest challenge is in training the coaches, Adrian has an immediate answer: they have to develop the right "instinct" to select suitable entrepreneurs and include them in the BPN program.
+You have to learn to "taste" that certain something.
+Learning these components is partly a process that involves gaining experience as a coach.

-In general, Nicaragua is very eager to maintain or even slightly increase the level.
-Adrian can count on the support of the two site managers in Managua, who have already been working for BPN Nicaragua for 6 and 8 years.
-This is a great help and Adrian appreciates it very much.
+In general, Nicaragua is very keen to maintain or even slightly improve the standard.
+Adrian can count on the support of the two site managers in Managua, who have been with BPN Nicaragua for 6 and 8 years respectively.
+This is a great help and Adrian greatly appreciates it.

 In Managua, a major road reconstruction project is currently on the agenda.
 As the BPN office is located in the center of the city on one of the main roads, it is possible that our office will be affected by reconstruction work.
 Adrian explains, "It is not yet clear when and how exactly the plans will be implemented, but it will have a strong impact on our office location, especially during the works.
 The road will be widened, which will make the already limited parking space even smaller.
 We remain flexible and are monitoring the situation."